Deep Weakly-supervised Anomaly Detection: The Proposed Approach

-The absolute prediction error, instead of square error, is used in the loss to reduce the effect of potential noisy pairs due to the anomaly contamination in $\mathcal{U}$.
-The three class labels $y_{\mathbf{\{a,a\}}}=8$, $y_{\mathbf{\{a,u\}}}=4$ and $y_{\mathbf{\{u,u\}}}=0$ are used by default to enforce large margins among the anomaly scores of the three types of instance pairs.
-PReNet also works very well with other value assignments as long as there are reasonably large margins among the ordinal class labels.
-Therefore, the overall objective function can be written as
+The three-class labels $y_{\mathbf{\{a,a\}}}=8$, $y_{\mathbf{\{a,u\}}}=4$ and $y_{\mathbf{\{u,u\}}}=0$ are used by default to enforce a large margin among the anomaly scores of the three types of instance pairs.
+PReNet also works well with other value assignments as long as there are reasonably large margins among the ordinal labels (see Sec. \ref{subsec:furtheranalysis}).
+Lastly, PReNet is trained via:

-where $\mathcal{B}$ is a sample batch from $\mathcal{P}$ and $R(\Theta)$ is a regularization term with the hyperparameter $\lambda$.
-The detailed optimization settings are provided in Section \ref{sec:competing}.